TarekHC/magic_spysii_extra/Software_School_2024/README.md

 Lesson 1
 --------

-Will focus on accessing interferometry data.
-List of topics we will cover:
+Will focus on the first step of the analysis: handling raw interferometry data.
+Mainly it will cover:

+* Understanding `magic_spysii` data structure.
-* Understanding
+* Understanding the content of raw interferometry data.
+* Learn how to check the content of a raw file.
+* Learn how to synchronize data, copying raw files and camera reports to your $MAGICSIIDATA folder.
+* Learn how to reduce raw data.